Dahlia is a genus of tuberous-rooted herbs in the family of Asteraceae, native to Central America and South America.

 Dahlia is the national flower of Mexico.

 The Aztecs were very familiar with cultivating it.
 When Conquistadors conquered the Aztecs in the 16th century, they took various plants from the land back to Spain with them and one of the plants was the Tree Dahlia (Dahlia imperialis).
 They soon spread across Europe where they got their name.
-During the 19th century, the popularity of Dahlias raised and they became one of the most popular garden flowers in the world.
+During the 19th century, the popularity of Dahlias rose and they became one of the most popular garden flowers in the world.

 In 1963, President of Mexico, Adolfo López Mateos, decreed that the Dahlia should be the national flower of Mexico.